7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • 🏕️ Camping: Pennsylvania State Forest dispersed camping, plus established campgrounds along the corridor

-The honest watch-out: The trail gets busy near Wellsboro on fall weekends.
+What catches people out: The trail gets busy near Wellsboro on fall weekends.
 Start mid-week or early morning in October — the experience is completely different without the crowd.

 6. Great Divide Mountain Bike Route — Whitefish to Lincoln